Prevention of core particle depletion in stellarators by turbulence: Particle balance analysis for a W7-X plasma discharge

 Let us denote by $\Gamma_s^{\rm exp}$ the flux profiles calculated, for this range of values of $\tau_p$, by integrating the neutral ionization source $\nu_\text{ion}n_0$ over the plasma radius.
-The neutral density $n_0$ is obtained from (\ref{eq:n0}) using the experimental profiles shown in Fig.~\ref{fig:profiles}a.
-The results for $\Gamma_s^{\rm exp}$ are displayed in Fig.~\ref{fig:gamma}a.
+The neutral density $n_0$ is obtained from (\ref{eq:n0}) using the experimental profiles shown in Fig.~\ref{fig:profiles}(a).
+The results for $\Gamma_s^{\rm exp}$ are displayed in Fig.~\ref{fig:gamma}(a).
 There is a region in the core (the width of which depends on the assumed $\tau_p$) where the estimated central particle sources are too small to sustain the outward neoclassical radial flux $\Gamma_s^{\rm neo}$ calculated with \texttt{DKES}~\cite{Hirshman1986}.
 One is led to conclude that an additional particle flux must exist which moves particles towards the magnetic axis in that region.
-Further outside, on the contrary, the additional flux must be outward directed and account for essentially all the particle flux, since the neoclassical contribution falls 1 to 3 orders of magnitude short with respect to $\Gamma_s^{\rm exp}$.
+Further outside, on the contrary, the additional flux must be outward directed and account for essentially all the particle flux, since the neoclassical contribution falls one to three orders of magnitude short with respect to $\Gamma_s^{\rm exp}$.
+A similar shortfall is observed in other stellarators, such as HSX \cite{HSX1, HSX2}.

-The turbulent particle flux, $\Gamma_s^\text{turb}$, is modeled with \texttt{stella} and shown in Fig.~\ref{fig:gamma}b in black.
+The turbulent particle flux $\Gamma_s^\text{turb}$ is modeled with \texttt{stella} and shown in Fig.~\ref{fig:gamma}(b) in black.
 Its sign and size agree with $\Gamma_s^\text{exp} - \Gamma_s^\text{neo}$ reasonably well, taking into account, among other factors, the uncertainties in the plasma profiles and the simplicity of the neutral transport model employed.
-In addition, in the future, it would be desirable to carry out this kind of analysis using full-flux-surface or radially global gyrokinetic codes.
+The effect of the uncertainties of the plasma profiles on the turbulent particle flux is quantified in Appendix B. In addition, in the future, it would be desirable to carry out this kind of analysis using full-flux-surface or radially global gyrokinetic codes.